 Here are five steps to take after being hacked.

 First, take a step back and determine how much damage was done.
 Unfortunately, one hacked password can often be the gateway to multiple hacked accounts and even complete identity theft.
 This is especially true if you use the same password for several accounts or use the hacked account or device for password recovery on other accounts.
 So, first things first: Review your credit card and account statements for any suspicious activity.
 Also, try accessing your email, social media accounts and mobile devices to see if they’ve been hacked.

 Step 2: Change your passwords

 Once you know which accounts and devices have been hacked, change the passwords and personal identification numbers (PINs) on these accounts.
 For an added measure of protection, it’s a good idea to change the passwords on all of your accounts that may hold sensitive information.
 Remember to choose strong, unique passwords for every account.
 A strong password uses a combination of letters, numbers, and symbols; varies the use of capital letters; and does not use a piece of personal information that can easily be scraped off the internet, such as your date of birth or home address.
-You may want to use a password service like LastPass, 1Password, or StickyPassword to make this step easier.
+You may want to use a password service like LastPass to make this step easier.

 While completing this step, consider signing up for two-factor authentication for any accounts that do not already have it in place.

 Now that you’ve blocked the hacker(s) from your accounts, it’s time for damage control.